FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/applications/_index.md

     "title": "Applications",
     "linkTitle": "Applications",
     "weight": "150"
-}This section introduces <span class="mc-variable axway_variables.Component_Long_Name variable">Axway SecureTransport</span> applications and describes how to use the Applications menu features of the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administration Tool.
+}This section introduces {{< SecureTransport/componentlongname  >}} applications and describes how to use the Applications menu features of the {{< SecureTransport/componentshortname  >}} Administration Tool.

 ## Application overview

-In <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>, *applications* are sets of workflow you can create to perform file processing, including the following:
+In {{< SecureTransport/componentshortname  >}}, *applications* are sets of workflow you can create to perform file processing, including the following:

 -   Transform data
 -   Schedule file transfers